Updates 7/29/25

 - Develop more focused research questions

-- Copy the AI Worksheet 1 to your shared folder and fill out as appropriate.
+- Copy AI Worksheet 1 to your shared folder and complete it

-- incude a link to the completed worksheet in the Topics part of your submission
+- Include a link to your completed worksheet in your Chapter Review submission

 Project Scope Examples